Recurrent Vulvovaginal Candidiasis (RVVC)

 Onychomycosis will rarely improve without medical treatment.
 Due to concerns about possible side effects, limited efficacy and frequent relapse experienced with current therapies, physicians may discourage some patients from undergoing currently available treatments, which include both oral and topical therapies.

-Mycovia is developing oral VT-1161 for the treatment of onychomycosis.
+Mycovia has studied oral VT-1161 for the treatment of onychomycosis.
 This investigational agent has successfully completed a Phase 2b clinical study in patients diagnosed with onychomycosis of the large toenail.
-VT-1161 has the potential to be a safe and effective oral treatment for onychomycosis.